 - Free membership to a local gym for the duration of your stay

 Things to do

 There is plenty to see and do in the Cotswolds, and many activities right on the doorstep of the Old Bell Hotel.
 Abbey House Gardens are a fantastic sight – but be aware you might spy a Naked Gardener or two!
 Malmesbury Abbey and Malmesbury River walks are also perfect activities for all of the family.
-There’s also a local museum as well as a gym with sauna and Jacuzzi.
+There’s also a local museum as well as a gym with a sauna and Jacuzzi.

 - Standard double room (coach house) breakfast included: £115 per night per room.

 - Superior double room (main house) breakfast included: £165 per night per room.